The Professional Teaching Awards Cymru honours the achievements of teachers up and down the country.

 There are 10 Professional Teaching Awards, all of which are nominated for by the public.
 Use the definitions below to help you decide which category is most appropriate for your nomination.

 Awarded to an individual who can demonstrate that they are able to inspire others.
 An exceptional Headteacher who can demonstrate the ability to engage the school in the community and community in school to make a difference for every learner.
 Also, provide evidence of supporting colleagues in other schools.

-This award is for teachers or other staff who have inspired pupils and colleagues to use and enjoy the Welsh language.
-Nominees could work in English medium, bi-lingual and Welsh medium settings.
+This award is for teachers or other staff who have inspired pupils and colleagues in their school to use and enjoy the Welsh language.
+Nominees could work in English medium, bi-lingual and Welsh medium schools.
 They could use classroom learning, collaboration with colleagues and outside bodies or other innovative approaches.

 This award is reserved for teachers who are in their second or third year of teaching.
 Awarded to an individual who demonstrates enthusiasm and excellent classroom methods to support pupils’ learning and produce outstanding results.
 Whilst showing early leadership qualities they have commitment to their own professional development for the benefit of pupils.
 They demonstrate collaborative techniques and a desire for innovation to promote effective learning.

 Teacher of the Year in a Primary School

 Awarded to an individual that displays the qualities of an exceptional primary school teacher.
 Providing evidence of care, compassion and enthusiasm for teaching.
 Evidence of being an excellent role model for the younger generation and relentless in getting higher standards and has an impact on all their pupils’ learning.